donpark/html2jade/README.md

 ## Requirements

-`html2jade` currently supports OS X and Linux platforms.
+`html2jade` version prior to 0.7 support OS X and Linux only.

-Windows is currently not supported because `html2jade` uses `jsdom` which in turn depends on native code module `Contextify`.
+`html2jade` version 0.7+ should support OS X, Windows, and Linux.

 ## Install ##